Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

         # extract metadata, etc. from the dataset:
         ...

-Since pytorch-lightning automatically takes care of iterating over the DataLoader, this is generally unnecessary unless you need to access metadata stored in the Dataset object.
+Since Lightning automatically takes care of iterating over the DataLoader, this is generally unnecessary unless you need to access metadata. stored in the Dataset object.